Creamy Homemade Mashed Potatoes

 While most people think of mashed potatoes and gravy as a Thanksgiving staple, we all know this dish gets a lot of mileage beyond turkey day.
 When you try my recipe, you may wonder what NOT to serve with this dish!

-These mashed potatoes are great as a single side to a protein, like a grilled steak or fried chicken.
+These mashed potatoes are great as a single side to a protein, like a grilled steak or parmesan-crusted chicken.
 For a big, downhome-cooking meal for the entire family, I love to make them along with several of my other tried-and-true classic dishes – baked chicken, my Grandma’s yeast rolls and mac and cheese, green bean casserole, and my mom’s best apple pie for dessert.

 Those recipes are all linked here and check the recipe index at the bottom of this page to find them all together.